SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 By default, web content published to public-facing SharePoint on-premises websites is available to anonymous users.
 By default, both CSOM and REST are not available to anonymous users.

+> [!IMPORTANT]
-**Important:**  This scenario presents a potentially serious threat to on-premises SharePoint sites.
+> This scenario presents a potentially serious threat to on-premises SharePoint sites.
 Before you use the remote provisioning model described in [Use remote provisioning to brand SharePoint pages](Use-remote-provisioning-to-brand-SharePoint-pages.md) to provision branding to publishing sites, make sure that your site's security and permissions are set correctly, and consider the security implications of anonymous access.

 In the event that the site administrator creates a new web application that includes a site collection that uses the publishing template and also enables anonymous access, anonymous access will be available to every user of the site when the application is uploaded to the add-in catalog.
 Because anonymous access is enabled for the on-premises SharePoint publishing site, what happens if a user who is not authenticated navigates to the site?